dcieslak19973/hyperzoekt/doc/SURREALDB-INTEGRATION.md

 Goals
 - Provide a durable, queryable, and indexable store for entities, files, and typed edges (calls, imports, containment).
 - Support both local embedded SurrealDB for development and a remote SurrealDB instance for production.
-- Keep the existing `crates/repo-index` code largely unchanged by introducing a small streaming bridge that ingests JSONL and writes to SurrealDB.
+ - Keep the existing `crates/hyperzoekt` code largely unchanged by introducing a small streaming bridge that ingests JSONL and writes to SurrealDB.

 Design overview

 Modes
-- Importer mode (recommended first step): a separate crate `crates/repo-index-importer` reads JSONL (produced by `repo-index`) and upserts into SurrealDB.
+- Importer mode (recommended first step): a small importer binary under `crates/hyperzoekt/src/bin/importer.rs` reads JSONL (produced by the indexer) and upserts into SurrealDB.
 Supports `--embed` for local embedded SurrealDB or `--surreal-url` to connect remotely.
 - Direct streaming mode (future): the indexer itself uses an async writer that upserts records to SurrealDB while indexing.
 This requires converting the indexer to use an async runtime and adding a `ChannelWriter` bridge (sync -> async) if needed.

 Schema (starter)